Auburn flies to No. 1 in AP Top 25 for first time in history

 But being No. 1?
 That's a whole new experience.
 The Tigers are the fifth team to reach that spot this season, following two stints by the Bulldogs and runs by Duke, Purdue and defending national champion Baylor.

+It's not new for Pearl, though.
+He led Tennessee to the No. 1 spot during the 2007-08 season.

+''I don't know that I could draw differences between the other teams,'' he said. ''What I can tell you I like more is how much they enjoy playing with each other, and how close they are off the court.
+Now, we haven't faced much adversity.
+Adversity reveals character, it doesn't just build it.
+So when we get some adversity and get some losses, then we'll see how all those friendships will be challenged.
+And how you can tap into them.''

-The Bears rebounded from consecutive losses while ranked No. 1 to beat West Virginia and Oklahoma, and climbed one position to fourth.
-Big 12 rival Kansas was right behind in fifth after a pair of heart-stopping wins.
+Baylor rebounded from consecutive losses while it was No. 1 to beat West Virginia and Oklahoma and climb one position to fourth in the latest poll.
+Big 12 rival Kansas is fifth.

 The Boilermakers fell two spots to sixth after losing to Indiana early last week.
 They were followed by Houston and UCLA, deadlocked at No. 7, with Duke and Michigan State rounding out the top 10.